Property RD and the Classification of Traces on Reduced Group $C^*$-algebras of Hyperbolic Groups: On traces

-Let $H^s(G)$ denote the completion of $\cc G$ with respect to this norm.
+Let $H^s(G)$ denote the completion of $\cc G$ with respect to the aforementioned norm.
 Then we say $G$ has rapid decay property, or property RD if for some $s$, there is a length function on it and a constant $C$ such that

 \end{defn}

 It was shown in \cite{Joli1} that all hyperbolic groups have property RD.